overloop-crm/overloop-api-doc/source/includes/_errors.md

 406 | Not Acceptable -- You requested a format that isn't json 410 | Gone -- The resource requested has been removed from our servers 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
-503 | Service Unavailable -- We're temporarially offline for maintanance.
+503 | Service Unavailable -- We're temporarily offline for maintanance.
 Please try again later.